Requesting support

 The backup copies of your MySQL databases are updated in real-time

-PostgreSQL databases are still being mirrored periodically, but we
+PostgreSQL databases are still mirrored on a daily basis).

 -